-Expectations 1.
-Promote a safe, positive, orderly, respectful and stimulating environment, free from intimidation, discrimination and harassment, supporting active teaching and learning.
-2. Provide building level staff with appropriate administrative support.
-3. Review with District administrators the policies of the Board of Education and state and federal laws relating to school operations and management.
-4. Inform the School Board about educational trends, including student discipline.
-5. Work to create instructional programs that reduce instances of misconduct and are sensitive to student and teacher needs.
-6 Work with District administrators in onforcing the Code of Conduct and onsuring that all cases

-- Work with District administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 7.
+- 1. Promote a safe, positive, orderly, respectful and stimulating environment, free from intimidation, discrimination and harassment, supporting active teaching and learning. - 2.
+Provide building level staff with appropriate administrative support. - 3.
+Review with District administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 4.
+Inform the School Board about educational trends, including student discipline. - 5.
+Work to create instructional programs that reduce instances of misconduct and are sensitive to student and teacher needs. - 6.
+Work with District administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 7.
 Address all areas of school-related safety concerns.